rednafi/rednafi.com/content/go/anemic_stack_traces.md

 location of the error, `Err` is the original error we're wrapping, and finally the `debug` boolean is be used to control the verbosity of error messages.

-Then the `Error()` method on the struct builds a either a rudimentary stack trace or a prettier error message depending on the value of `debug` flag.
+Then the `Error()` method on the struct builds either a rudimentary stack trace or a prettier error message depending on the value of the `debug` flag.
 The `Error` struct can be constructed with the following constructor function:

 ```go